thompsonac23/MAGD150/README.md

-# Amanda Thompson's MAGD150 Lab Creations
+# Amanda Thompson's MAGD150 Labs

 Below are descriptions of several labs I have created from September 13th, 2017 to November 5th, 2017.